TECHNICAL STAFF

 Named the eighth head coach of the Kickers on November 6, 2019, and later adding the title of Chief Sporting Officer on November 19, 2020, Darren Sawatzky is ushering in a new era for one of the most historic clubs in U.S. Soccer.

-Coming into his fourth season with Richmond, Sawatzky looks to build on the success of his first three seasons.
-In his first season with the club, he led the team to an 8-6-2 record, the first winning record for the club in four years, and had the team into the hunt for the USL League One final heading into the final match of the season.
+Entering his fifth season with Richmond, Sawatzky looks to build on the culture created during his tenure.
+In his first season with the club, he led the team to an 8-6-2 record, the first winning record for the club in four years, and had the team in the hunt for the USL League One final heading into the final match of the season.
 Under his leadership, the club was able to navigate the COVID-19 pandemic without a single positive test.
 His scouting heading into his first season with Richmond found the 2020 USL League One MVP and Golden Boot winner, Emiliano Terzaghi.

 The Kickers made their first postseason appearance since the 2016 season during Sawatzky’s second season at the helm.
 The club finished with a second-straight winning record in the regular season as Terzaghi and Akira Fitzgerald led the team from either end of the pitch.
 Terzaghi won his second-straight MVP and Golden Boot award while Fitzgerald was named Goalkeeper of the Year.
 Both players finished as All-League First Team.